SunnySydney123/AIBasedExtraction/README.md

 A simple Python application in two parts:

-- **main.exe** watches the `Input` folder.
+- **main.py** watches the `Input` folder.
 Any document dropped in there is picked up and forwarded to an Azure OpenAI endpoint (configured in `config.py`) with the prompt and required extraction fields.
-- **validation.exe** is used to validate and update any extracted fields if necessary.
+- **validation.py** is used to validate and update any extracted fields if necessary.
 The finalized data is then appended to a single CSV file.

 ---